Convergence of the Time Discrete Metamorphosis Model on Hadamard Manifolds: Review and preliminaries

 holds true.
 Thus, geodesics are in particular uniquely determined by their endpoints.
 For a bounded sequence $\{x_n\}_{n\in\N}\subset \Hadamard$, the function $w \colon \Hadamard \to [0, +\infty)$ defined by

-has a unique minimizer, which is called the \emph{asymptotic center of $\{x_n\}_{n\in\N}$} \cite[p.~58]{Bac14}.
-A sequence $\{x_n\}_{n\in\N}$ is said to \emph{converge weakly to a point $x \in \Hadamard$} if it is bounded and $x$ is the asymptotic center of each subsequence of $\{x_n\}_{n\in\N}$ \cite[p.~103]{Bac14}.
-Then, the notion of proper and (weakly) lower semicontinuous functions is analogous to Hilbert spaces.
+has a unique minimizer, which is called the \emph{asymptotic center of $\{x_n\}_{n\in\N}$}, cf.~\cite[p.~58]{Bac14}.
+A sequence $\{x_n\}_{n\in\N}$ is said to \emph{converge weakly to a point $x \in \Hadamard$} if it is bounded and $x$ is the asymptotic center of each subsequence of $\{x_n\}_{n\in\N}$, cf.~\cite[p.~103]{Bac14}.
+Then, the notion of proper and (weakly) lower semi-continuous functions is analogous to Hilbert spaces.

 Next, we consider the Borel $\sigma$-algebra $\mathcal{B}$ on $\Hadamard$ on the open and bounded set~$\Omega \subset \mathbb R^n$.
 A measurable map $f\colon\Omega\to\Hadamard$ belongs to $\mathcal{L}^p(\Omega,\Hadamard)$, $p \in [1,\infty]$, if